-A Cataract is an eye disease that causes clouding of the lens inside your eye.
+A Cataract is an eye disease that causes clouding of the natural lens inside your eye.
 Those who suffer from cataracts have problems in recognizing colors, changes in contrast, facial recognition, and driving at night.
-Cataracts are a very common eye issue that occur due to age, and are the leading cause of blindness, worldwide.
+Cataracts are a very common eye condition that occurs due to age, and is the leading cause of blindness, worldwide.

 Old age is certainly the largest cause of cataract formation, however, other factors that can raise your risk of cataracts include:

 - Nutritional Deficiency

 Cataract surgery is a procedure to remove the natural lens of your eye and, in most cases, replace it with an artificial lens.
 Normally, the lens of your eye is clear.

 Cataract surgery is performed by an eye doctor (ophthalmologist) on an outpatient basis, which means you don't have to stay in the hospital after the surgery.
 Cataract surgery can be done traditionally using ultrasound energy to remove the cloudy lens or it can be removed with laser-assisted technology.